This Easy Corn Chowder is so simple and sure to knock your socks off. Filled with creamy corn and potatoes, and simmered to perfection!

 Do you all love soup as much as I do?
 I mean lets get real: they are SO easy, only one pot is required, it’s comforting, healthy, and always delicious.
 The list of why I love soup is never ending, but I will stop there.

 This Chowder is easy as pie.
 Chop up those onions and garlic (a necessity of pretty much any recipe) and set those babies aside.
 Now peel your potatoes and cut them into 1 inch cubes.
 Heat some oil in a stock pot, throw in the onion, garlic, and potatoes and saute for 5-7 minutes.

 Corn & Potato Chowder

 - Prep Time: 10

 - Cook Time: 30

-- Total Time: 1 hour
+- Total Time: 40 minutes